DeeMcCart/CI_PP5_Jeweller/README.md

 The Jeweller website delivered in this project is functional and, provides a strong e-commerce solution with good functionality and features, but needs further UX work to implement some of the very visually appealing design approaches that elevate a site and encourage users to spend more time browsing and admiring products.

 ### UX Design Strategy Target Audience
-Target audience is people who might not otherwise make it across the threshold
+Target audience is people who might not otherwise make it across the physical threshold
 * Individuals with an interest in Celtic jewellery
 * Individuals with an interest in personalised jewellery (e.g engraved)
 * Individuals who have a unique or unusual requirement e.g. fainne badges